Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 - If revoked successfully, the credential status MUST change to ``Revoked`` (see :ref:`CIS-4-functions-credentialStatus`).
 - The revocation MUST fail if any of the following conditions are met:
-    - The sender of the transaction is not the issuer.
     - The credential ID is not present in the registry.
     - The credential status is not one of ``Active`` or ``NotActivated`` (see :ref:`CIS-4-functions-credentialStatus`).